franciscrot/dma/dh-skills.md

 - Programming Historian: [Facial Recognition in Historical Photographs with Artificial Intelligence in Python](https://programminghistorian.org/en/lessons/facial-recognition-in-historical-photographs).
 “In this lesson, you’ll learn computer vision and machine learning principles for object recognition, and how to apply these principles using Python to recognize and classify smiling faces in historical photographs.”
 - Programming Historian: [Teaching History and Languages with a Strategy Computer Game: 0̸ A.D. in the Classroom](https://programminghistorian.org/en/lessons/0ad-in-the-classroom).
 “This lesson demonstrates how to prepare a geographically accurate historical battle scene in the free and open source computer game 0̸ A.D.”
 - Programming Historian: [Interactive Fiction in the Humanities Classroom: How to Create Interactive Text Games Using Twine](https://programminghistorian.org/en/lessons/interactive-fiction-with-twine).
 “This lesson provides strategies for incorporating game creation into the classroom.”
+- Programming Historian: [An Introduction to Twitterbots with Tracery](https://programminghistorian.org/en/lessons/an-introduction-to-twitterbots-with-tracery).
+“This lesson explains how to create simple twitterbots using Tracery and the Cheap Bots Done Quick service.”
 - Programming Historian: [The Sound of Data: A Gentle Introduction to Sonification for Historians](https://programminghistorian.org/en/lessons/the-sound-of-data).
 “This lesson will help you hear the past.”
+- Programming Historian: [Introduction to Audiovisual Transcoding, Editing, and Color Analysis with FFmpeg](https://programminghistorian.org/en/lessons/introduction-to-audiovisual-transcoding-editing-and-color-analysis-with-ffmpeg).
+“This lesson introduces the basic functions of FFmpeg, a free command-line tool used for manipulating and analyzing audiovisual materials.”
+- Programming Historian: [Editing Audio with Audacity](https://programminghistorian.org/en/lessons/editing-audio-with-audacity).
+“In this lesson you will learn how to use Audacity to load, record, edit, mix, and export audio files.”

 </details>